viethoangdinh0926/Ubuntu1804_ansible_setup/README.md

 Requirements
 ------------
 1. BIOS is running in Legacy Boot mode
+2. Hard drive is placed before USB in the Boot menu because you want the machine to boot from hard drive automatically after installation
-2. System is wiredly connected to the internet for downloading packages
+3. System is wiredly connected to the internet for downloading packages
 ------------
 Instruction
 ------------
-1. Download an image of Ubuntu (18.04 preferably)
+1. Download an image of Ubuntu 18.04
 2. Create a bootable drive from the ISO file (Ubuntu only)
 3. Replace txt.config in isolinux folder in the bootable drive with the one in /usb/full_auto
 4. Copy ks.preseed from repo to root of the bootable drive
-5. Copy the setup folder from repoto root of the bootable drive
+5. Copy the setup folder from repo to root of the bootable drive
 6. Restart the machine and boot from the bootable drive
    Note: The harddrive will be wiped completely
 7. The machine will automatically reboot and is available for use after approx 30 mins